 The Nomination and Corporate Governance Committee meets as often as business requires, but at least twice per year.
-In 2018, the Nomination and Corporate Governance Committee held 4 meetings.
+In 201,9 the Nomination and Corporate Governance Committee held 2 meetings.
 The chairperson of the Committee shall report to the Chairman of the Board after each meeting and shall inform the Board at its next meeting on the activities as well as decisions taken by the Committee and the considerations that led to such decisions.
 Urgent matters shall be communicated to the Chairman without delay.

-The Nomination and Corporate Governance Committee has the following duties (excerpt from the Nomination and Corporate Governance Committee Charter of Kuros Biosciences ad approved by the Board on January 18, 2016, and available on the Company's website at www.kuros.ch/investors/corporate-governance.html):
+The Nomination and Corporate Governance Committee has the following duties (excerpt from the Nomination and Corporate Governance Committee Charter of Kuros Biosciences ad approved by the Board on January 18, 2016, and available on the Company's website at https://kurosbio.com/resources/nomination-corporate-governance-committee/